thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 2. Run the grid-aware logic using the `PowerBreakdown` API.
 3. Return the page regardless of the results.

-The `auto` function also accepts an options object as the fourth parameter.
+The `gridAwareAuto` function also accepts an options object as the fourth parameter.
 This allows for some configuration to be made to the implementation.
 Accepted options values are:

 Here's the option formatted as a markdown table: